-This platter comes with pancakes (which are technically optional, but are actually mandatory), a biscuit, eggs, and myriad packets/pouches full of stuff required to eat those things, making the Big Breakfast kind of a big pain in the... um, place where all 1090 calories are going to end up.
+This platter comes with pancakes (which are technically optional, but are actually mandatory), a biscuit, eggs, and myriad packets/pouches full of stuff required to eat those things, making the Big Breakfast kind of a big pain in the... um, place where all 1,090cal are going to end up.

-If you're really fixing for an excuse to eat a burger in the morning, its hard to go wrong with this massive 'wich, which is essentially a McDonald's breakfast topped w/ hash brown "nuggets", cheese, and extra meat.
+If you're really fixing for an excuse to eat a burger in the morning, its hard to go wrong with this massive 'wich, which is essentially a McDonald's breakfast topped with hash brown "nuggets", cheese, and extra meat.
 And it's just… a little much.
-Unlike our picture, which is perfectly tasteful, and classy!
+Unlike our picture, which is perfectly tasteful and classy!

-You might think it'd rank higher on nostalgia alone, but when it comes down to it, this is a list of the best fast food breakfasts in America, and the granddaddy of breakfast sandwiches IS on an English muffin.
+You might think it'd rank higher on nostalgia alone, but when it comes down to it, this is a list of the best fast-food breakfasts in America, and the granddaddy of breakfast sandwiches is on an English muffin.
 Congratulations, though, England -- you do have a nice king baby.

-This McGriddle clone piles a ton of stuff (eggs, bacon, sausage, ham & American) between two surprisingly good pre-syrup-laden waffles, and is available all day, but tastes too damn busy to crack the top 10.
+This McGriddle clone piles a ton of stuff (eggs, bacon, sausage, ham & American) between two surprisingly good pre-syrup-laden waffles, and it is available all day, but tastes too damn busy to crack the top 10.
 That wasn't an egg pun.

-The addition of fancy and delicious cheese works in its favor, but this sucker's small size, occasionally dry bread, and the fact that Howard Schultz callously sold the Seattle SuperSonics to Oklahoma City and I'm from Seattle and so, whatever, deal with my biases, keeps it from climbing higher up the list.
+The addition of fancy and delicious cheese works in its favor, but this sucker's small size, occasionally dry bread, and the fact that Howard Schultz callously sold the Seattle SuperSonics to Oklahoma City, and I'm from Seattle, and, so, whatever, deal with my biases, keeps it from climbing higher up the list.

 The drive-in's signature AM eats item sounds great in theory -- scrambled eggs, melty cheese & a generous helping of bacon between two slices of Texas toast -- but in practice, they tend to skimp on the pork and serve it on bread too soft to be the real thing.

-Two awesomely greasy sausage patties, two slices of cheese, and some eggs on a hamburger bun makes for one extremely good, and extremely not-good-for-you, sandwich.
+Two awesomely greasy sausage patties, two slices of cheese, and some eggs on a hamburger bun makes for one extremely good and extremely not-good-for-you, sandwich.

 We know.
 We know.
-Subway for breakfast kind of sounds sub-par, but this thing is basically a Philly cheesesteak w/ eggs (and some veggies, if you want 'em) on it.
+Subway for breakfast kind of sounds sub-par, but this thing is basically a Philly cheesesteak with eggs (and some veggies, if you want 'em) on it.
 Plus, it's the healthiest thing on the list.
-How can you argue WIT' that?
+How can you argue with that?

 6. McDonald's Hash Browns

-.
+If you believe D'Angelo Barksdale, the guy who invented chicken nuggets "is still in the basement of McDonald's thinking of some sh*t to make the fries tastes better"... which, is actually pretty hard to do.
 On the other hand, we're pretty sure the guy who invented this hand-held potato delivery device got an office on the first floor, at least.
 Maybe even with a window!
 That's how good these are.

 The quintessential fast food breakfast item: it's got America's favorite meat & gooey cheese, it's served on a classic buttermilk biscuit (suck it, Egg McMuffin!), and eating it leaves you just the right amount of disappointed.
-Sure, the bacon is probably too crispy and the biscuit a little dry, but d*mn if you're not getting another one tomorrow.
+Sure, the bacon is probably too crispy and the biscuit a little dry, but damn if you're not getting another one tomorrow.

 4. Burger King's Double Croissan'Wich

-The most extreme version of a ground-breaking sandwich first introduced in 1983, when slapping sausage, egg & cheese inside something as buttery and rich (at least relative to other things you can get at a drive-thru) as a croissant was unheard of.
-Points subtracted for being on something traditionally Franch
+The most extreme version of a ground-breaking sandwich was first introduced in 1983, when slapping sausage, egg & cheese inside something as buttery and rich (at least relative to other things you can get at a drive-thru) as a croissant was unheard of.
+Points subtracted for being on something traditionally Franch.

 You say: "But DD isn't a national chain!"
 We say: "Stop crowding our minds with 'facts', reader!
 They put bacon and pepper fried eggs inside a glazed donut.
 A. Glazed.
 Donut."
 They'd be higher, but... um, yeah, DD isn't quite a national chain.